Brennvo/personal-website/src/posts/binary-numbers.md

 So far, the penguin and us (humans) agree on the representation of the very first quantity.
 However, for the next quantity, we're _already_ at the penguins last counting finger, which like previously mentioned, means the penguin already needs to use 10 (1 _pause_ 0):

-> _> *...we can can conceptualize the two digits "10" as a way of expressing that we've exhausted all of our counting fingers.*_
+> _> *...we can conceptualize the two digits "10" as a way of expressing that we've exhausted all of our counting fingers.*_

 <img
   class="image"